nicolas-mark/deniable-initcpio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Although there exists an `encrypt` hook, this doesn't suit the requirements for achieving [full-disk encryption](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system) with [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability).
-The purpose of this hook is to achieve plausible deniability using a LUKS-encrypted loop device, stored on an encrypted and removable boot partition, containing:
+Although there exists an `encrypt` hook, this doesn't suit the requirements for achieving [full-disk encryption](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system) with [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) as the headers must be separated from the device.
+The purpose of this hook is to achieve plausible deniability using a LUKS-encrypted loop device stored on an encrypted and removable boot partition, containing:
 * Detached headers
 * Keyfile

-The hook will then use these to mount the block devices.
+The hook will then use the contents of this loop device to mount the LVM contained on the block devices specified in the kernel parameters.

 ### Built With